rodger0531/foobook-mirror/Server/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+07/03/2014 - Rodger

+	- Updated test_data.php
+		- Added the function to post on user walls
+		- Added the function to create groups
+		- Added the function to add user to groups
+		- Added the function to create a circle
+		- Added the function to add user to circles
+		- Added the function to post on group wall

 06/03/2014 - Rodger

 	- Added test_data.php